Meitar2908/animatronic-robot-head/media/cad/README.md

 The complete mechanical system was designed in Autodesk Fusion 360.

-This directory contains selected renders of the mechanical design.
+This directory contains selected renders of the mechanical design of the robot head and remote controller.

 The project includes custom mechanisms for: